 - If you are a resident alien for tax purposes and you filed your 2019 tax return as a resident alien, you were not expressly prohibited from receiving the payment; however, if you receive it, you may not want to spend it right away in case the IRS requests this payment back in future.
 You still have to meet the other eligibility requirements, such as having a Social Security number and earning less than a certain income.
 If you do receive the stimulus check, you will likely have to report this payment on a future tax return.

-Q: How can I claim the Economic Impact Payment if I was a nonresident alien in 2019 but became a resident alien in 2020?
-A: You can claim this payment on your 2020 tax return and receive it at that time.
+You can claim this payment on your 2020 tax return and receive it at that time.

 Simply review the form you filed and check the name of the form (typically found in the top right or left-hand corner of the form).
 If you filed a 1040NR form, then you filed as a nonresident alien.
 If you filed a 1040 or 1040EZ, then you filed as a resident alien.

 If you filed incorrectly as a resident alien and should have filed as a nonresident alien, you must file an amended return for all incorrect years.
 This involves filing two forms (1040X and 1040NR), which Sprintax can help with.
 You may use Sprintax to file your amended return even if you did not originally use Sprintax to file.
 If you owe any taxes based on your amended return documents, you should pay any back taxes owed.
 Separately from the amended tax return, you should return the stimulus check (if you received it).
 The IRS has provided instructions on how to return payment checks here.
 Be sure you mail it with a trackable service and make copies of any documentation related to returning the stimulus check to keep for your records.

-Q: What should I do if I received the stimulus check but do not think I was eligible?
-A: You should return the check if you were not a resident alien in 2019 or 2020.
+You should return the check if you were not a resident alien in 2019 or 2020.
 The IRS has provided instructions on how to return payment checks here.
 Be sure you mail it with a trackable service and make copies of any documentation related to returning the stimulus check to keep for your records.

 Frequently Asked Questions

-Q: I was only physically present for one day in 2019.
-Do I still need to file a tax return?
-A: Yes!
+Yes!
 You at least have to file Form 8843 if you were physically present in the U.S. for any part of 2019.

-Q: Am I able to file from my home country?
-A: Yes, you can mail in your tax return forms from your home country.
+Yes, you can mail in your tax return forms from your home country.
 You will need to mail the hard copies of your forms to the IRS.

-Q: Can I get an extension on the deadline to file my tax return?
-A: Yes, you may apply for an extension.
+Yes, you may apply for an extension.
 However, the extension application is still due by the original deadline.
 You may visit the IRS website for more information on extensions.

-Q: I am currently on STEM OPT.
-Can I use Sprintax to file my tax forms?
-A: Sprintax will determine whether or not you are a Nonresident Alien for tax purposes, and therefore eligible to use their software.
+Sprintax will determine whether or not you are a Nonresident Alien for tax purposes, and therefore eligible to use their software.
 If you are not, they will direct you to another tax filing software.
 You can watch the Sprintax webinar to determine your tax filing responsibilities and whether or not you can use Sprintax.

-Q: Sprintax kicked me out and told me I was a Resident Alien (RA) for tax purposes.
-What do I do now?
-A: Sprintax should direct you to another tax filing software that can be used by Resident Aliens.
+Sprintax should direct you to another tax filing software that can be used by Resident Aliens.
 This may include TurboTax, H&R Block, or another tax filing software.
 RAs can use the same tax filing software as U.S. citizens.
 The federal form you file will be either the 1040 or 1040-EZ.
 If you are living in North Carolina, you will file the form D-400.

-Q: Do I have to use my NC State email address to create a Sprintax account?
-A: No, it should not matter which email address you use to create your account.
+No, it should not matter which email address you use to create your account.

-Q: I received a scholarship in 2019.
-Do I need to file a tax return?
-A: Most likely yes, if your scholarship was from a U.S. source.
+Most likely yes, if your scholarship was from a U.S. source.
 Sprintax will help you determine whether or not you need to file a return for this income.

-Q: I worked out-of-state on CPT in 2019.
-Do I need to file a tax return?
-A: Yes, if you worked anywhere in the U.S. in 2019, you must file.
+Yes, if you worked anywhere in the U.S. in 2019, you must file.
 Sprintax will help you determine if you need to file a state(s) tax return.